romi-v/pilot_project_sql/README.md

 2. Top skills in the highest paying job postings

-To identify the skills associated with the highest paying positions I've filtered in the previous step, I added the required data from the dimension tables.
-I decided to create a new table as well as a simple bar chart displaying the top skills.
+To identify the skills associated with the highest paying positions I added the necessary columns from the dimension tables to my dataset and then filtered my data in the same manner as I did in the previous query.
+I decided to create a new table, as well as a simple bar chart displaying the top skills.

    ![top_skills](https://github.com/user-attachments/assets/a918e944-f08a-4ea9-a198-d85d4eabf97f)
    _Bar chart visualizing the necessary skills for the highest-paying Data Analyst jobs_